herovired/DataEngineeringV1/python/week1/README.md

 5. Use the file [logs.py](./codes/session2/logs.py) to build intuition about logging (~10-15 mins)
 6. Use the file [logs1.py](./codes/session2/logs1.py) to talk about log formats (~5-10 mins)
 7. Use the file [logs2.py](./codes/session2/logs2.py) to talk about logging on text files (~5-10 mins)
 8. Use the problems from previous lecture to make learners practice type hints, debugging and logging.
+(Remaining time)